The best budgeting apps of 2021

 First, PocketGuard can link all your credit card and checking accounts together, along with other types of financial accounts, to help you build a robust budget.
 You can also manually add any additional income you receive, such as cash or checks that don’t hit your bank account.

 To create an initial budget, the app shows you what you’ve spent in prior months as a baseline, which you can adjust as desired.
-When creating your budget, PocketGuard offers many categories to choose from, as well as the option to create your own categories — a feature that not all apps have.
+When creating your budget, PocketGuard offers many categories to choose from as well as the option to create your own categories — a feature that not all apps have.

 The app automatically categorizes your transactions, but you can edit the category for any transaction if the system gets it wrong.
 However, in our testing, PocketGuard’s categorizations were pretty accurate.